 If you decide to become a living donor, you will undergo extensive questioning to ensure that you are aware of the risks and that your decision to donate isn't based on financial gain.
 You will also undergo testing to determine if your kidneys are in good shape and whether you can live a healthy life with just one kidney.

 Myth: Rich and famous people go to the top of the list when they need a donor organ.

 Fact: The rich and famous aren't given priority when it comes to allocating organs.
-It may seem that way because of the amount of publicity generated when celebrities receive a transplant, but they are treated no differently from anyone else.
+It may seem that way because of the amount of publicity generated when a celebrity receives a transplant, but they are treated no differently from anyone else.
 The reality is that celebrity and financial status are not considered in organ allocation.

 Myth: My family will be charged if I donate my organs.

-Fact: The organ donor's family is never charged for donating.
-The family is charged for the cost of all final efforts to save your life, and those costs are sometimes misinterpreted as costs related to organ donation.
+Fact: The organ donor's family is never charged for donation.
+The family is charged for the costs of all final efforts to save your life, and those costs are sometimes misinterpreted as costs related to organ donation.
 Costs for organ removal go to the transplant recipient.

 Becoming an organ donor is easy.
 You can indicate that you want to be a donor in the following ways:

 - Register with the National Donate Life Registry.
 This ensures that your donor registration travels with you, no matter where you live or move across the country.
 You can register online at RegisterMe.org.
 Or if you have an iPhone with iOS 10, you can register through the Health app.
 Registrations submitted via iPhone go directly to the National Donate Life Registry.